Convert Tetra Data to Lakehouse Tables

 Backfill Historical Data Into Lakehouse Tables

-To create these tables, your CSM or account manager will help you create Bulk Pipeline Process Jobs that use an ids-to-delta pipeline and are scoped by the appropriate IDSs and historical time ranges.
+To backfill historical data into Lakehouse tables, create a Bulk Pipeline Process Job that uses an ids-to-delta pipeline and is scoped in the Date Range field by the appropriate IDSs and historical time ranges.